-- Homecoming, Winter Ball, Jr. Prom and Sr. Ball are all events that require dressy or formal attire. - Tickets for dances are never sold at the door. - Be sure to bring your current 2018-2019 student ID card to all dances.
-You will not be admitted without your ID. - You must have a guest pass for any outside guests. - Everyone attending a dance must arrive within the first hour and no one can leave a dance before the last hour. - Remember that all students will be subject to a "breathalyzer" check (via an alcohol detection device) prior to entry to the event. - No inappropriate or suggestive dancing will be allowed. - No bending over or squatting down to the floor. - All students must be upright at all times.
+- Homecoming, Jr. Prom and Sr. Ball are all events that require formal attire. - Tickets for dances are never sold at the door. - Be sure to bring your current 2020-2021 student ID card to all dances.
+You will not be admitted without your ID. - You must have a guest pass for any outside guests. - Everyone attending a dance must arrive within the first hour and no one can leave a dance before the last hour. - Remember that all students will be subject to a "breathalyzer" check (via an alcohol detection device) prior to entry to the event. - No inappropriate or suggestive dancing will be allowed.